parikshitsm/microservices-springboot/README.md

-# microservices-springboot
+# microservices-springboot-v1
-This project is used to create Microservices using SpringBoot alongwith dependency with Lombok jar.
+This project is used to create Microservices(java) using SpringBoot alongwith dependency with Lombok jar.
-The codebase is entirely built as it is from an excellent book by "Moises Macero".
-His book name is "Learn Microservices with Spring Boot"
+While reading an excellent book named "Learn Microservices with Spring Boot", I have built this codebase based on the examples shown in the book.

-Many thanks to Moises on this amazing book.
+How to Build this project :